hlandau/ncdocs/domain-names.md

       - NSEC  (47)
       - NSEC3 (50)

+    Opaque items SHOULD NOT be used where the DNS resource record types they represent can be represented by a non-opaque items described in this document, even when the resource record type in question is not a prohibited type.

     Discussion: This item type is experimental.
 It is possible that allowing arbitrary DNS resource record types to be placed in the `.bit` zone may constitute a security risk.
 Since no currently operated public TLD